 But what about all this FUN you’ve been having?!
 Well a quick browse of my overly self-indulgent Instagram feed might give you some idea.
 But if you’ve not already been subjected to that, I’ll break it down for you.

 Mexico has tacos.
 Mexico IS tacos.
 If I could describe Mexico in one word it would be ‘tacos’ and after describing Mexico with this one word, I’d wrap myself up in a soft tortilla and fall asleep dreaming about carne asada and a cold Victoria.
 Because Mexico also has beer.
 And avocados.
 The most delightfully squishy avocados you’ve ever seen, bought for £1 a kilo.
 In short, Mexico has food.
-Cheap, abundant, delicious food, sold at all hours of the day and night.
+Affordable, abundant, delicious food, sold at all hours of the day and night.

 If you thought nothing could surpass cheesy chips on the scale of one to drunk food, you have yet to try a greasy, 9peso taco adobado.
 BECAUSE THEY ARE THE NEW HOLY GRAIL OF DRUNK FOOD TO WHICH NOTHING WILL EVER LIVE UP.
 Oh yeah and there’s tequila.
 That’s cool too, until you pass out in a bedroom at a family gathering after drinking it through a straw.